Doug Keller: International career

 He was capped first for Australia in 1947, first as a prop but was then moved to flanker, and played 6 times in total for the Wallabies.

 In the 1947-48 season, Keller played in 3 matches for Australia against Scottish districts:- North of Scotland, South of Scotland and Cities District, before playing against Scotland in November 1947.

 On moving to London and playing for London Scottish, he was then capped for Scotland in 1949, and played 7 times for the Scots.

 Keller's nationality switch was not the only high-profile switch of the time.
 Ian Botting had made the move from the All Blacks to England.
-In 1950, the IRB voted to ban any oversea player from representing a Scottish, English, or Welsh national side, that had previously been capped by a British Commonwealth country; and this stymied Keller's future Scotland selection, as well as Botting's future England selection.
+In 1950, the IRB voted to ban any overseas player from representing a Scottish, English, or Welsh national side, that had previously been capped by a British Commonwealth country; and this stymied Keller's future Scotland selection, as well as Botting's future England selection.
 The new rule did not preclude such a player switching nationalities once more to play for their first selected country, and Keller later returned to Australia.